 If you are a new fish owner, cleaning the tank might seem scary at first.
 The most common concern is how to deal with your marine buddies while you clean their aquarium.
 For those who are just learning how to maintain their first fish tank, it’s normal to wonder about how often you should change the water or how much water you must replace.

 The good news is that keeping your fish happily swimming in clean water is much easier than you think.
-We are here to help you learn how to clean a fish aquarium.
+We are here to help you learn how to deep clean a fish aquarium.